n-babar/OfTheDay/README.md

 - A user can also edit their profile if they click on the settings button, specifically change their first/last name, bio, location, password, and set a different profile pic.
 - Can view all your own posts on your own page.
 - Can  a view all of a user's post on their page.
+- Users can and remove their favorite OTDs on the post tab.

 ## Features we Plan on Implementing Next Quarter to Make this a Company (did not have enough time to add these by deadline):
 - 2 warning bugs (they were hard to fix and do not break the app, are just warning that can be dismissed)
 - Get access to a better photo drive.
 Right now photos bigger than 10 mg cannot be uploaded. most photos are find but extremely high resolution like a sun rise with an amazing view may be too big. right now we are using a free cloud drive. we will invest in better recourses as we grow our app.
+- When registering, give users the option to select their favorite OTDS.
+- For prompts, the number answered count is hardcoded.
+Update the code so that these are accurate.
 - Implement badge functionaility (right now badges are hardcoded and are the same under everyones own profile), didnt have enough time for this
 - OTD (Of the Day): Make feeds reset every day.
 This is actually really easy to do.
 Our code would just load posts since 12:00 AM.
 We did not implement this yet because we want the graders to see our posts.
 - Implement external sharing for posts.
 - Limit users to only one post per prompt per day.
 User should be allowed to post as many prompts as they want per day though.
-- Right now, trending, for you, and prompt of the day are hardcoded.
-Ideally, we want the user to select the prompts they want to join upon registering, have the option to join them whenever they want, and create their own prompt.
-The way they are ranked by popularity is also hard coded.
-We did not have enought time to implement this.
 - Maybe make it so the user has to engage with prompt of the day to even access their feed???
 - Implement linking songs/articles/youtube videos like in imessage (convert link to a clickable thumbnail)
 - Show most upvoted post of previous day on top of global feed???? (also do this when filtering by prompts)